Metro Air Con ANZAC Day

 • Eco-friendly

-Evaporative coolers rely on the air outside being less humid than the air inside, so evaporative air conditioning is most effective in drier climates such as Adelaide and Perth.
+Evaporative coolers rely on the air outside being less humid than the air inside.
+This makes them most effective in drier climates such as Adelaide and Perth.

 For locations with greater humidity, such as in Queensland, an evaporative cooling system won’t be as effective.